fippo/warp-snap-sped/draft-hancke-webrtc-sped.md

 * A "pending" list of CRC-32 hashes of all outbound DTLS packets that have not yet been acknowledged.
 * A "received" list of CRC-32 hashes of all unique inbound DTLS packets that it has processed.

 When an agent sends a STUN message, it includes the contents of its "received" list in a META-DTLS-IN-STUN-ACKNOWLEDGEMENT attribute.
-This list MUST be included, even if empty, until the DTLS handshake is complete on both sides.
+This list MUST be included, even if empty, until the ICE agent receives a STUN binding request or response that contains a META-DTLS-IN-STUN-ACKNOWLEDGEMENT attribute but does not contain a META-DTLS-IN-STUN attribute.
+This acts as a "closing handshake" for the embedding.

 When an agent receives a STUN binding request or response containing a META-DTLS-IN-STUN attribute, it calculates the CRC-32 hash of the embedded DTLS packet.
 If this hash is not already in its "received" list, it adds it.

 An outbound DTLS packet is considered acknowledged and removed from the "pending" list if either of these conditions is met:

 * A STUN message is received from the peer containing a META-DTLS-IN-STUN-ACKNOWLEDGEMENT attribute that includes the packet's CRC-32 hash.
 * For a DTLS packet sent embedded in a STUN binding request, a STUN binding success response is received for that request.
 This serves as an implicit acknowledgement.

+### Completion of the DTLS handshake
+The DTLS layer MUST notify the ICE agent when the DTLS handshake is complete, its role and what DTLS version was negotiated.

+The ICE agent clears the "pending" list of outgoing packets if either
+* the DTLS layer is acting as a DTLS client and the DTLS version is 1.2, or
+* the DTLS layer is acting as a DTLS server and the DTLS version is 1.3.

 ### For pairs that are in WAITING state
 When an ICE candidate pair has not received a response, DTLS can not be sent without being embedded as the candidate pair does not have consent from the other side.
 In that state, when sending a STUN binding request the ICE agent embeds

 * any pending acknowledgments using the META-DTLS-IN-STUN-ACKNOWLEDGMENT attribute and
-* the next pending DTLS packet (determined in a round-robin fashion), if any, using the META-DTLS-IN-STUN attribute.
+* the next pending DTLS packet (determined in a round-robin fashion) using the META-DTLS-IN-STUN attribute.
+If the "pending" list is empty, the attribute MUST be included with a zero-length value.

 When receiving a binding request with an META-DTLS-IN-STUN attribute, the ICE agents embeds

 * any pending acknowledgments using the META-DTLS-IN-STUN-ACKNOWLEDGMENT attribute and
-* the next pending DTLS packet (determined in a round-robin fashion), if any, using the META-DTLS-IN-STUN attribute.
+* the next pending DTLS packet (determined in a round-robin fashion) using the META-DTLS-IN-STUN attribute.
+If the "pending" list is empty, the attribute MUST be included with a zero-length value.

 ### For pairs in SUCCEEDED state
 When the ICE candidate pair has received a binding response and is in succeeded state, any new DTLS flights SHOULD immediately be sent without being embedded in